 Regardless of the number of RTOs that are ultimately created, there will be seams between them.
 If the Commission allows more, rather than fewer, RTOs to be created, then it is imperative for the Commission to impose mandatory standardization for many aspects of RTO development.
 This standardization should included, at a minimum: i) a standardized bid-based real time energy market using locational marginal pricing (“LMP”) with no requirement for balanced schedules and no penalties for being out of balance; ii) a pro forma transmission tariff which puts all load under the RTO’s tariff and provides only one type of transmission service that includes standards for essential service elements such as reservations, demand side bidding, scheduling, terminology, treatment of losses, etc.; iii) consistent congestion management systems based on LMP with financial transmission rights that are made available to all eligible customers through periodic auctions; iv) the method to be used for reserving and scheduling transmission service on interties between RTOs; v) the methods for calculating TTC and ATC; and vi) provisions for market monitoring.

 The industry has witnessed the failure of seams agreements.
 The MOU process between the three Northeast ISOs, and the IRCA between the MidWest ISO and the Alliance RTO, have both been failures.
 In order to fully achieve the benefits of regionalization, the Commission should form as few RTOs as possible.
-Even with only four or five RTOs, standardization is necessary, but the level and precision of standardization becomes crucial if more RTOs are developed. first before reliability will .
+Even with only four or five RTOs, standardization is necessary, but the level and precision of standardization becomes crucial if more RTOs are developed.
+Furthermore, critical elements that define the base level of operations must be settled if seams are to be addressed.
+Issues such as standard market design, the nature of transmission service, ancillary services, loss provision, and congestion management must first be defined before the reliability standard setting process will have value.

 B. RTO Market Design – the Essential Elements